gymzombie/youtube_monitor/README.md

 * To analyse the language and topics represented in video comments

 Requires a YouTube API key to be stored in `settings.py`.
 Data stored in a MongoDB database called `yt_db` with collections `VIDEOS`, `COMMENTS` and `AUTHORS` along with a small collection counting number of videos matching each query for convenience; `QUERIES`.

+#Text Analysis

+The description, title and all comments on each video are considered a single long document.
+The text is cleaned by removing stopwords and performing basic lemmatization, `make_documents.py` cycles through each video and creates the document.

 #Dependencies
 ##Python